ArakelTheDragon/Library_Other/README.md

 8. Python_AlarmOnWiFiDrop.zip
 Sounds an alarm when the WiFi drops, it includes a Python script with the source code and an exe file that you can use.
 Please remember to download and place the wav and mp3 files in the same folder.

+9. DancefloorPop_v2.m4a
+Sample music made by us

+10. DancefloorPop_v3.m4a
+Sample music made by us

+11. DancefloorPop_v4.m4a
+Sample music made by us